Fighting Well: Understanding Conflict and Connection in Relationships

 Replace blame with curiosity: “What is my partner trying to express?”

 Examine your emotional blueprint: How have your past relationships shaped your expectations?
-Personal therapy helps address this
+Personal therapy helps address this.

 Explore sexuality beyond performance: What emotional needs are expressed through intimacy?